brucemack/brucemack.github.io/_posts/2024-06-18-ald-nuances-1.md

 Notice above the that T5 collector is connected to -12V through a moderately low resistance (300 ohm) and the emitter is connected directly to the output pin G through a very low DC resistance (30 ohm, we'll come back to the inductor later).

-The key thing to understand here is that for this particular card: when the transistor is on it provides a strong path to -12V (logic 0) for anything connected to pin G, and when the transistor is off pin G is essentially floating at high impedance - it's almost like the pin is disconnected.
+The key thing to understand here is that for this particular card: when the transistor is "on" it provides a strong path to -12V (logic 0) for anything connected to pin G, and when the transistor is "off" pin G is essentially floating at high impedance - it's almost like the pin is disconnected.

 Contrast that with the output stage of many of the other logic cards.
 [TAG - 2-input NAND](https://static.righto.com/sms/TAG.html) is a very common example and is used heavily in the 1620: